 Adapted and condensed by OOI from Chadwick et al., 2022, doi:/10.1029/2021GC010153.

 Axial Seamount is the longest monitored mid-ocean ridge volcano, providing new insights into the relationships among magma supply, uplift-deflation behavior, and seismicity leading to and follow eruptions.
-Results are as summarized here from a new comprehensive publication by Chadwick et al., 2022.[media-caption path="/wp-content/uploads/2022/02/Axial.png" link="#"]a) Cross section cartoon showing shallow magma chamber beneath Axial fed by a series of stacked sills.
+Results are as summarized here.[media-caption path="/wp-content/uploads/2022/02/Axial.png" link="#"]a) Cross section cartoon showing shallow magma chamber beneath Axial fed by a series of stacked sills.
 Upward migrating of melt through the sills results increases pressure in the shallow chamber causing uplift and associated earthquakes. b) Exponential increase in earthquakes per meter of uplift since the 2015 eruption. c) Earthquakes per meter of uplift before March 12, 2015 follow an exponential increase, while post this day earthquakes follow a linear trend leading up to the April 24, 2015 eruption.
 (After Chadwick et al., 2022; Figures 6 and 13).[/media-caption]

 The magma supply rate has changed significantly over periods of months to years.
 Since the 2015 eruption, the summit of the volcano has been inflating at a decreasing rate.
 This re-inflation was punctuated by eight discrete short-term deflation events occurring over 1-3 weeks, approximately every 4-6 months from August 2016 to May 2019.
 These deflation events were coincident with an abrupt decrease in seismic activity, which did not pick up until reinflation resumed.
 In contrast, the long-term monitoring indicates that there was a surge in magma supply between 2011 and 2015, resulting in the two eruptions closely spaced in time.